hobbsh/rds-snapshot-restore/README.md

 * You really like creating new RDS instances
 * Probably others I haven't though of

+## Running in Kubernetes

+To run this in kubernetes:
+* Fill out the container arguments in `cronjob.yml` to suit your environment - especially if you want to build your own image
+* Create a kubernetes secret called `rds-snapshot-restore` with your AWS Credentials in it and add it to your cluster
+* `kubectl apply -f cronjob.yml`

 ## Issues

 Please open an issue if you find a bug or have a feature request (or if you think I did something stupid).